-Asset correlation is a measure of how investments move in relation to one another.
+Asset correlation is a measure of how investments move relative to one another.
 When assets move in the same direction at the same time, they are considered to be positively correlated.
 When one asset tends to move up when the other goes down, the two assets are considered to be negatively correlated.
 Assets that don't show any relationship to each other are non-correlated.